1. Website Planet

 A Generative Pre-Trained Transformer (GPT) is a customized set of training data and instructions to help ChatGPT deliver results for a specific purpose.
 Right now, there are custom GPTs available to help you code, give you cooking instructions, and even teach you how to do laundry.
 And of course, you can also use custom GPTs to further improve ChatGPT’s translation results.

-After extensive research, my top recommendation is Translate EXPERT.
-Not only can it deliver outstanding results, but it also includes a comprehensive list of features to fine-tune your translation for specific requirements.
-I’ll give you a rundown on how to use Translate EXPERT for different situations, as well as prompting instructions to get the best results with GPT-4.
+After testing various different options, my top custom GPT recommendation is Translate EXPERT.
+EXPERT delivers results that align much more closely with the tone and style of the original text, and it includes a comprehensive set of features to accommodate specific requirements.
+I’ll give you a quick guide on how to use Translate EXPERT in different situations, as well as some prompting tips to improve your results with any LLM.

 How to Install Custom GPTs